vldbss-2023/lab1-deploy-tidb-cluster-on-aws-eks/[bonus]config-slow-log-threshold/README.md

 ## Why We Need to Adjust Slow-Log Threshold?

-- To control the amount of data that is logged: The slow-log threshold determines how long a query must take before it is logged.
+- To control **the amount of data that is logged**: The slow-log threshold determines how long a query must take before it is logged.
 If you set the threshold too low, you will generate a lot of slow-log data.
 If you set the threshold too high, you might miss slow queries that are causing performance problems.
-- To focus on specific types of slow queries: The slow-log can be used to log different types of slow queries, such as queries that are using inefficient indexes or that are performing unnecessary joins.
+- To focus on **specific types of slow queries**: The slow-log can be used to log different types of slow queries, such as queries that are using inefficient indexes or that are performing unnecessary joins.
 If you are only interested in a specific type of slow query, you can set the slow-log threshold to only log those types of queries.
-- To meet regulatory requirements: Some regulations require that all slow queries be logged.
-If you are subject to these regulations, you will need to set the slow-log threshold to a low value.
+- To meet **read business workload** requirements: Business workload varies from company to company.
+For example, some companies may require that the response time of read requests be less than 1 second.
+In this case, you can set the slow-log threshold to 1 second to ensure that the slow-log can record all read requests that take longer than 1 second to execute.

 ## How to Config Slow-Log Threshold?